rohit-b-v/database-explorer/README.md

 MCP Database Explorer

-A specialized Model Context Protocol (MCP) server designed to enable Large Language Models (LLMs)—specifically optimized for Gemini Flash—to interact with, explore, and analyze structured databases.
+A specialized Model Context Protocol (MCP) server designed to enable Large Language Models (LLMs), specifically optimized for Gemini Flash to interact with, explore, and analyze structured databases.

  Overview

 This project serves as a bridge between LLMs and your data.
 It allows AI models to programmatically discover database schemas and execute analytical queries, transforming raw data into actionable insights through the MCP standard.

 Key Capabilities: